6 Safest Non-Toxic Cutting Boards (No Harmful Chemicals)

 Maintenance: ⭐⭐⭐⭐

-Personal Experience: The quality was evident when I unpacked this round cutting board.
-The rich, dark tones of the walnut wood and the smooth finish were striking.
+Personal Experience: The quality was evident as soon as I unpacked this round cutting board.
+I found the rich, dark tones of the walnut wood and the smooth finish quite striking.
+I love a round board, so I was excited to put this through its paces.

 The first test was when I used it for a wine and cheese night.
 It was an instant hit.
 The board provided plenty of space for various cheeses, fruits, and nuts.
 The juice groove worked perfectly, catching stray liquids and keeping the table clean.

 This board is not just a pretty face, though.
-The sturdy American walnut wood also stood up to heavy chopping and food prep during testing.
+The sturdy American walnut wood also stood up to my trademark heavy chopping and food prep during testing.

-This round board will last years with a bit of love and care (handwashing only and regular oiling).
+I feel that this round board will last years with a bit of love and care (handwashing only and regular oiling), and it's been a welcome permanent addition to our kitchen.

 Pros & Cons